isomerpages/moe-jingshanpri/_info-for-parents-and-students/Information for Parents/eOpen House 2023 slides.md

 third_nav_title: Information for Parents
 ---
 # Download presentation slides
-Thank you for attending the JS eOpen House 2023 held on 12 July 2023.
+Thank you for attending the JS e-Open House 2023 held on 12 July 2023.

 Click on the respective links below to download the slides for the event.